teto/home/README.md

 ====

 * list fonts with fc-list
-* regenerate cache with fc-cache -vf  (append ~/.fonts for local fonts only)
+* regenerate cache with fc-cache -vf : it will look into the directories defined in your $HOME/.fonts.conf Make sure (append ~/.fonts for local fonts only)